-Summary: As an option, you can add a professional summary at the top of your online resume that paints a picture of your qualifications.
+Summary: As an option, you can add a professional summary at the top of your online portfolio that paints a picture of your qualifications.

 Action Item 2: Add your personal information and profile picture to your online resume.

-Remember, your online CV is designed to get you more work.
-It should mirror your general resume and include your relevant work experiences.
+Remember, your online portfolio is designed to get you more work.
+It should mirror your general portfolio and include your relevant work experiences.
 Because this is a public document, you may not want to include all of the nitty-gritty details of each work experience but a general summary of your best accomplishments.
-Each entry should include: - Your job title - The company name - Your top accomplishments
+Each entry should include:

 Action Item 3: Add one work experience entry to your profile

 Your education is important to employers.
-Include any relevant education on your online resume like you would a traditional resume.
-Each education entry includes: - The degree or certification - The school - Any highlights (Summa Cum Laude, awards, a high GPA..)
+Include any relevant education on your online portfolio like you would a traditional resume or cv.
+Each education entry includes:

 Action Item 4: Add one education entry to your profile